Seirdy/seirdy.one/content/posts/website-best-practices.md

 On lists without visible bullets, I dropped the default indentation.
 I had to find other ways to ensure adequate tap-target size _and_ provide sufficient space for readers with hand-tremors to scroll.
 Some examples:

-- The [webmention list](#webmentions) below this article separates links with timestamps and some paragraph spacing.
+- The [webmention list](#webmentions) after this article separates links with timestamps and some paragraph spacing.
-- The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the top of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with descriptions
+- The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the beginning of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with descriptions

 ### Line spacing